 As noted by Christie (2016, n.p.), “As teachers and students together initiate writing activities in school, so too they engage in writing processes, shaping meanings, working towards purposes and creating different texts, or ‘products’”.

-In the composition of considered pieces of writing that we intend others to read, this writing process usually takes the form of:
+When composing considered pieces of writing that we intend others to read, this writing process usually follows a common structure:

 - Planning and rehearsing: the generation, selection and sorting of ideas to write about, consideration of purpose and audience which will influence genre selection and organisation.